 Practising mindfulness, even a little bit, has been shown to improve symptoms of anxiety and depression, help with difficult emotions like stress, and improve concentration and memory.

 Mindfulness involves becoming aware of your thoughts, feelings and body sensations as you experience them.
 As you become more aware of what’s going on for you, you get better at being able to meet your own needs.
 For example, you might become better at noticing when you need a break, when you are hungry or full, and when you are tired or need to get out for some exercise.

 It also helps you notice other people.
-You become more aware of other people’s impact on you or better at noticing other people's experiences, needs and emotions.
+You might become more aware of other people’s impact on you or better at noticing other people's experiences, needs and emotions.

 Ways of being more mindful

 Developing a mindfulness practice

 There are lots of ways to practice mindfulness.
 Why not check out our selection of mindfulness apps?
 Here is one exercise for you to try.
 Start with the first step and do as many of the steps in order as feel right for you.
 Practice every day, try for 5–10 minutes to begin with.
 You may wish to set a timer for the length of time you want to practice for so you don’t need to keep watching a clock.
 Apps like Smiling Mind and Buddhify have a timer you can use, or you can try one of their guided mindfulness exercises.
 It is important to remember that it is normal for our minds to drift off when we’re practicing mindfulness.
 An important part of mindfulness is the simple act of bringing our mind back to focus on the sensation we’ve chosen.